Q: Hi Nick, thanks for talking with us. Could you tell us a bit about remyelination?

 Our conclusion was that this was a really important trial of remyelination but we first need to develop a drug capable of doing that without the side effects that we came across.

-Q: That's still an exciting outcome.
-What other trials are happening in this field?
+What other trials are happening in remyelination research?

 There are several other trials being undertaken at the moment including another using Clemastine which is being tested on people who have had recent episodes of optic neuritis.